NYCU-SDC/fastapi-env/README.md

-# Backend Training Program Environment
+# FastAPI Environment

-This project is designed specifically for the Backend Training Program.
+This project is designed specifically for programs related to FastAPI.
 It aims to allow students to focus on learning FastAPI without worrying about environment setup.
-The project includes necessary configurations and dependencies to get started quickly and easily.
+The project includes the necessary configurations and dependencies to start quickly and easily.

 ## Prerequisites